DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/international-qualified-teacher-status.md

 iQTS applications for the 2022/23 academic year have now closed.
 You'll be able to apply for the 2023/24 academic year in early 2023.

 Contact the training providers on this page directly to register your interest.
-More training providers offering iQTS in new locations around the world will join the programme for the 2023/24 academic year.
+More training providers around the world will be offering iQTS for the 2023/24 academic year.
 Visit this page for updates.

 ## Who iQTS is for